-This Goat Cheese, Onion, Spinach & Lemon Pizza is a favorite at our classes.
-We use goat cheese on this pizza not only because it makes a great change from the more classic mozzarella, but also because it is kinder to lactose intolerant tummies.
-The subtle tanginess of goat cheese complements the earthy spinach and sweet cherry tomatoes.
+Using goat cheese on this pizza makes a great change from the more classic mozzarella, and is also kinder to lactose-intolerant tummies.
+The subtle tanginess of goat cheese complements the earthy spinach and sweet... cherry tomatoes.
 The lemon zest adds a delicious citrusy twist.
-This yummy vegetarian pizza can be fun to make, too.
-Dinner can turn into quite a party if you get the whole family involved in personalizing their own pies.
-If you are gluten-free, we love Rudi’s Gluten-Free Pizza Crust.
+This vegetarian pizza is fun to make, too.
+Dinner can turn into quite a party if pies are personalized.

-1. Preheat the oven to 500 degrees.
-Put 2 baking trays into the oven, or pizza stone if you have one.
+Preheat the oven to 500 degrees F. Put 2 baking trays into the oven, or pizza stone if available.

-3. If making personal pizza split the dough into 4 equal balls.
 Sprinkle panko or cornmeal onto a large sheet of parchment paper.
-Roll out the dough onto the parchment paper; press out dough into a 12×8-inch rectangle or to fit your pizza stone.
+Roll out the dough onto the parchment paper; press out dough into a 12x8-inch rectangle or to fit your pizza stone.
 Split into two balls if necessary.

-4. Spread the Quick Tomato Sauce evenly onto the dough.
+Spread the tomato sauce evenly onto the dough.
 Dot the pizza with the goat cheese and top it with the drained spinach, onions, and grape tomatoes, cut sides up.
 Drizzle with olive oil and sprinkle with a little salt and pepper.

-Pre-rolled and par-baked crusts from your local market make for a quick pizza fix when you are in a hurry, or you can buy raw pizza dough from your favorite pizzeria or bakery to roll out yourself.
-Just ask them for it!
+Pre-rolled and par-baked crusts from the local market make for a quick pizza fix when in a hurry, or buy raw pizza dough from your preferred favorite pizzeria or bakery to roll out.